ruby-processing/toxicgem/about.md

 ### The toxiclibs gem ###

-The toxiclibs gem is a derived work based on the un-released version-22 of toxis libraries (code updated to java 7 syntax up to version 0.4, and therafter updated to use java 8 syntax).
+The toxiclibs gem is a derived work based on the version-22 of toxis libraries (code updated to use java 8 syntax).
 The current version will not work with versions of processing prior to processing-3.0 release.

 ### Packages ###